AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 #### Formatting Functions

-Labels and tooltips are also configured with the help of [formatting functions](../Common_Settings/Text_Formatters#formatting_functions) and the following fields:
+To configure labels and tooltips, you can use [formatting functions](../Common_Settings/Text_Formatters#formatting_functions) and the following fields:

 * `x`
 * `value`